-Getting to the root of sleep problems may require a sleep study.
-In the Gundersen Sleep Center, sleep patterns are evaluated by sleep disorder experts.
+Getting to the root of your sleep problems may require an at-home sleep study or spending a night at the Gundersen Sleep Center for an in-lab sleep study, or polysomnogram (PSG).

 - Brain waves

 - Heart activity

 Some patients may also be asked to stay for a multiple sleep latency test (MSLT).
 The MSLT is a series of opportunities to nap during the day while your body functions are measured.